CloudSnorkel/cdk-github-runners/README.md

 ## Troubleshooting

 Runners are started in response to a webhook coming in from GitHub.
 If there are any issues starting the runner like missing capacity or transient API issues, the provider will keep retrying for 24 hours.
-Configuration issue related errors like pointing to a missing AMI will not be retried.
 GitHub itself will cancel the job if it can't find a runner for 24 hours.
 If your jobs don't start, follow the steps below to examine all parts of this workflow.

+Configuration problems that we can detect up-front fail the orchestrator with a `RunnerConfigurationError` before any instance, build, or task is started.
+The error message says what needs to be fixed.
+These are still retried like any other error, so a configuration fixed within the 24 hours GitHub keeps the job queued still gets a runner and the job still runs.

 1. Always start with the status function, make sure no errors are reported, and confirm all status codes are OK
 2. Make sure `runs-on` in the workflow matches the expected labels set in the runner provider